 All full-time, salaried permanent employees of the Town of Dayton, Virginia, (the "Political Subdivision") are automatically covered by VRS Retirement Plan upon employment.
-This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia.
+This plan is administered by the Virginia Retirement System (the System) along with plans for other employer groups in the Commonwealth of Virginia and is an agent multi-employer plan.
 Members earn one month of service credit for each month they are employed and for which they and their employer are pay contributions to VRS.
 Members are eligible to purchase prior service, based on specific criteria a defined in the Code of Virginia, as amended.
 Eligible prior service that may be purchased includes prior public service, active military service, certain periods of leave, and previously refunded service.